ChaoticByte/mint/README.md

-# mint - Minimal Text Markup
+# MINT - Minimal Text Markup

-Mint is a minimal text markup language that can be compiled to html.
+MINT is a minimal text markup language that can be compiled to html.

 For a syntax- and feature-overview, have a look at [Quick Reference](#quick-reference).

 # Markup

-Version 1.x
+Version 1

 > [!NOTE]
 > See `example.mint` for a working usage example.

-Like HTML, Mint uses tags to style documents.
+Like HTML, MINT uses tags to style documents.
 A tag consists of a forward slash `/`, one letter (e.g. `b`) and another forward slash.
 Tags toggle a style, so you can start bold text with `/b/` and end it with `/b/`.